Linux Server IP Important Commands

 Using nmcli Tool

-is the command-line utility for the managing
+The nmcli is the command-line utility for the managing

 NetworkManager on CentOS/RHEL 8 Linux system.
 You can simply use this utility